vele616/monorepo/packages/jobboard/website/content/jobs/lead-strategic-designer-voice-of-the-customer-current-job-openings-at-magic-leap-inc--bEJXn.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "To apply as a lead at Current Job Openings at Magic Leap, Inc., you preferably need to have 5+ years in a consumer insights, UX research or design strategy role, with particular experience in uncovering b2b stakeholder needs."
+summary: "To apply as a Lead Strategic Designer at Magic Leap, you preferably need to have 5+ years in a consumer insights, UX research or design strategy role, with particular experience in uncovering b2b stakeholder needs."
 summaryBackup: "Love #ui/ux, #management, #marketing?
 Check out this job post!"
-featured: 20
+featured: 11
 ---

 ## Job Description